Please confirm topic selection

 • used to detect radiculopathy due to herniated disc

-• usually negative in setting of SI joint dysfunction
+• usually negative in the setting of SI joint dysfunction

-• may be positive if leg brought above 60° of elevation
+• may be positive if the leg is brought above 60° of elevation

 • caused by increased SI joint motion at this level of elevation